 The Spanish authorities are expected to allow individual extensions of the 1 July deadline on Spanish SII obligations.
 There are also important changes on the content and data requirements.

-For those who did not start with the SII work yet, you can read about actions required in our To do list for Spanish SII.
+For those who did not start with the Spanish SII work yet, you can read about actions required in our to-do list for Spanish SII.
 If you want to know more about the basics of this obligation, you can read our earlier announcement of the SII.

 In the meeting on 20 April between the authorities and entities participating in the pilot project, the Spanish authorities agreed to accept applications of a deadline extension from those companies not prepared for the 1 July deadline.
 These will be individual applications from businesses having difficulties with system requirements.
 Because it is not confirmed yet, there is no information about the forms, periods or requirements on this application.